-John Hudson, III
+John O. Hudson III

 President and CEO, Nicor Gas

-Hudson is a licensed attorney who received a bachelor’s degree in political science from Alabama A&M University and is a cum laude graduate of Miles College School of Law.
+Hudson received a bachelor’s degree in political science from Alabama A&M University and is a cum laude graduate of Miles College School of Law.
 He also completed the Executive Accounting and Finance Program at Wharton School of Business at the University of Pennsylvania and the Young American Leaders Program at Harvard Business School.